MetLife quarterly profit doubles on derivative gains

-July 31 (Reuters) - U.S. insurer MetLife Inc on Wednesday reported quarterly profit that doubled from a year-ago, boosted by strong derivative gains.
+(Reuters) - U.S. insurer MetLife Inc (MET.N) on Wednesday reported quarterly profit that doubled from a year ago, boosted by strong derivative gains.

 MetLife recorded $724 million in derivative gains in the second quarter, reflecting changes in equity markets and interest rates.
 In the year-ago quarter, the company had a derivative loss of $59 million.